London garrotting panics: New legislation

 The 1862 panic led to significant changes in legislation.
 Under pressure from the press Grey set up the Royal Commission on Penal Servitude and Transportation in December 1862 to review the prison situation and determine if transportation should be reintroduced.
 The commission reported in June 1863 and its recommendations were implemented via the Penal Servitude Act 1864.
 Transportation remained largely unavailable but three and four year penal servitude sentences were abolished and replaced by five year minimum sentences.
 The act also compelled the police to monitor prisoners released on licence.

 A House of Lords select committee on prison discipline was set up and reported in July 1863.
 It recommended harsher prison conditions, the so-called "hard fare, hard bed and hard work" regime, be implemented as a deterrent to criminals.
-Under the subsequent Prisons Act of 1865, prisoners were to be prevented from communicating with one another, to be chained and bound more often, to be provided hard planks to sleep on, and given deliberately plain food.
+Under the subsequent Prison Act 1865, prisoners were to be prevented from communicating with one another, to be chained and bound more often, to be provided hard planks to sleep on, and given deliberately plain food.
 Hard labour was defined as time spent on the penal treadmill, crank machine, capstan or on shot drill (passing cannonballs along a line); deliberately monotonous and pointless work.
 This returned prison life to the harsh standards of the early 19th century, undoing decades of reform which had sought to transfer the prison from a place of punishment to a place of rehabilitation.
 The harsh measures remained in force until the Prisons Act 1898 which implemented reforms.
 The moral panic of 1862–63 therefore caused harsh prison conditions to be inflicted upon hundreds of thousands of prisoners for decades.

-The Security from Violence Act was also passed in July 1863 and specifically targeted street robbery, becoming known informally as the Garrotters Act.
+The Garrotters Act, also known as the Security from Violence Act was also passed in July 1863 and specifically targeted street robbery.
 This undid reforms passed by a select committee of 1861 which abolished flogging for most offences and implemented bans on repeated flogging (of 50 lashes a time) for a single offence.
 Under the Security from Violence Act garrotters faced being flogged three times for each offence.
 This act, which remained on the statute books until the Criminal Justice Act 1948, was described by Grey as "panic legislation [passed] after the panic had subsided".